tmartinx/svauto/README.md

     cd ~
     git clone https://github.com/tmartinx/svauto

-## 5- Bootstrapping local systems with the "Preset Scripts"
+## 5- The Preset Scripts

+With the Preset Scripts, it's super easy to bootstrap a fresh installed Ubuntu, Server or Desktop, with minimal featureset, as a KVM and/or LXD Hypervisor, and even deploy OpenStack!

-Bootstrap Ubuntu 18.04 Desktop, it upgrades and installs many useful applications, like Google Chrome and etc...
+* Bootstrap Ubuntu 18.04 Desktop, it upgrades and installs many useful applications, like Google Chrome and etc:

     cd ~/svauto
     ./scripts/preset-ubuntu-desktop.sh

-Bootstrap Ubuntu 18.04 Server, it upgrades and install a few applications for Servers.
+* Bootstrap Ubuntu 18.04 Server, it upgrades and install a few applications for Servers:

     cd ~/svauto
     ./scripts/preset-ubuntu-server.sh

-*NOTE: You can edit the Preset Scripts above and add `--dry-run` to the line that starts with `./svauto.sh ...`, this way, it doesn't automatically runs Ansible, it only outputs Ansible's Inventory and Playbook files.
-Then, you can run Ansible manually, like: `pushd ~/svauto/ansible ; ansible-playbook -i ansible-hosts-XXXX ansible-playbook-XXXX.yml` later, if you want.*
+The main `svauto.sh` script supports an option called `--dry-run`, which disables the Ansible's Playbook execution.
+This way, `svauto.sh` only outputs Ansible's Inventiry and Playbooks files under `svauto/ansible` subdir.

+Then, you can run Ansible manually, like:

+    pushd ~/svauto/ansible
+    ansible-playbook -i ansible-hosts-XXXX ansible-playbook-XXXX.yml` later, if you want.*

 ## 6- Creating O.S.
 Images: QCoW, OVAs, VHD, etc